Queens of the Stone Age: History

-Formation and debut album (1996–1999)
+1996–1999: Formation and debut album

 After the breakup of his previous band Kyuss in 1995, Josh Homme moved to Seattle, where he briefly joined Screaming Trees as a touring guitarist.
 He later formed a new band called Gamma Ray, which released the eponymous Gamma Ray EP (1996), featuring "Born to Hula" and "If Only Everything" (which would later appear on their self-titled debut as "If Only").
 The EP featured Van Conner of Screaming Trees, and drummer Victor Indrizzo.

 Gamma Ray changed their name in 1997 after the German power metal band Gamma Ray threatened to sue.
 The name "Queens of the Stone Age" came from a nickname given to Kyuss by their producer Chris Goss.
 Homme said of the name: "Kings would be too macho.
 The Kings of the Stone Age wear armor and have axes and wrestle.
 The Queens of the Stone Age hang out with the Kings of the Stone Age's girlfriends when they wrestle ...
 Rock should be heavy enough for the boys and sweet enough for the girls.
 That way everyone's happy and it's more of a party.
 Kings of the Stone Age is too lopsided."

 The first release under the Queens of the Stone Age name was the song "18 A.D.," released on Roadrunner Records' compilation album Burn One Up!
 Music for Stoners.
 It featured guitarist Dave Catching as well as the bassist Milo Beenhakker and drummer Eva Nahon of the Dutch stoner rock band Beaver, owing to connections Homme made while living in Amsterdam for a few months following Kyuss' breakup.

-The band's first live appearance was at Seattle's OK Hotel on November 20, 1997, with Matt Cameron on drums, Mike Johnson of Dinosaur Jr. on bass and John McBain of Monster Magnet on guitar.
-In December that year, the band released a split EP, Kyuss/Queens of the Stone Age, which featured three tracks from the Gamma Ray sessions as well as three Kyuss tracks recorded in 1995 prior to their breakup.
+While the band's first official, fully-billed headlining performance is traditionally cited as 20 November 1997 at the OK Hotel in Seattle, Washington, their actual live public debut occurred two months prior on 6 September 1997.
+The band made a fully-billed, proto-lineup festival appearance at the legendary punk venue CBGB in New York City as part of the CMJ '97 Post Embryonic Bash, sharing a seven-band showcase bill with Monster Magnet, Unsane, Barkmarket, Fu Manchu, Zen Guerrilla, and Today Is The Day.
+The historic performance was commemorated in a limited 450-print silkscreen concert poster designed by underground graphic artist Frank Kozik, which notably featured the band's name spelt as a single word ("Queens of the Stoneage").